Medical Policy: 02.02.11

 Ambulatory event monitors (AEMs) were developed to provide longer periods of monitoring.
 In this technique the recording device is either worn continuously or activated only when the patient experiences symptoms or is carried by the patient and applied and activated when symptoms are present.
 The recorded EKGs are then stored for future analysis or transmitted by telephone to a receiving station, such as a doctor's office, hospital, or cardiac monitoring service, where the EKGs can then be analyzed.
 AEMs can be used for extended periods of time, typically up to a month until the patient experiences symptoms.

-Several different types of Ambulatory Event Monitors are available: These are available in self-activated and auto-activated models.
+Several different types of Ambulatory Event Monitors are available.
+These are available in self-activated and auto-activated models:

-These sophisticated devices are able to continuously store a single channel of EKG data in a refreshed memory.
+- Continuous "memory loop" devices - These sophisticated devices are able to continuously store a single channel of EKG data in a refreshed memory.
 If the patient activates the device, the EKG is then recorded from the memory loop for the preceding 30 to 90 seconds, and for the next minute or so.
 Therefore, these types of devices permit recording of the onset of arrhythmias or other transient events.
 These devices are worn continuously.

 Implantable continuous “memory loop” devices

 For patients with very infrequent cardiac events requiring long term monitoring, an implantable loop recorder device is inserted just under the patient’s skin in the chest area during an outpatient surgical procedure.
 When symptoms are felt, the patient places a hand-held activator over the recorder to activate the storage of cardiac rhythms.
 This device can be used for more than one year.
 More recently, auto-triggering technology has become available which can be adapted to memory loop devices.
 For example, event monitors can be programmed to detect heart rates greater than 165 beats per minute, less than 40 beats per minute, or an asystole of greater than three seconds.
 The Reveal® Insertable Loop Recorder is an implantable memory loop device approved by the U.S. Food and Drug Administration (FDA).
-In February 2014, the FDA cleared for marketing the Reveal LINQ™, a miniaturized implantable memory loop device that is approximately 1 mL that includes auto-triggered or patient-activated rhythm recording.
+In February 2014, the FDA cleared for marketing the Reveal LINQ™, a miniaturized implantable memory loop device that is auto-triggered or patient-activated rhythm recording.

 Mobile cardiac outpatient telemetry (MCOT)